ASN LPN/RN Advanced Placement Option

 STEP 3: Admission to the LPN/RN Advanced Placement Option

 The application to the LPN/RN Advanced Placement Option is separate from the application to the University.
-Applicants must submit official transcripts of all colleges attended, an ACT score, a current unencumbered MS license, and a letter from an employer documenting at least one year's work experience as an LPN to the program office by 5:00 pm on May 15th.
+Applicants must submit official transcripts of all colleges attended, ACT score verification, a current unencumbered MS license, and a letter from an employer documenting at least one year's work experience as an LPN to the program office, and ASN application by 5:00 pm on JUNE 1ST.

 Click on the links below for additional information concerning deadlines, and information concerning admission requirements and the curriculum.
 New applications will be available starting in December of each year and will be posted to this website or you can contact the ASN office to have one sent to you.